Mental Health and Well-Being

 Arrange teaching in groups to suit the individual needs of children with social, emotional and mental health difficulties and adjust the curriculum to meet individual needs:

-- We have an excellent Nurture Group and Nurture Lunch Club that children from both schools access and Lego Therapy
+- We have an excellent Nurture Group and that children can access and Lego Therapy

 - Vulnerable children are assessed using the 'Boxall Profile'